November 1, 2017

 “The Pathway Life Skills course helped shape me into being a better disciple of Christ by setting goals.”

 Sandra Goodwin, of Walla Walla, Washington, felt discouraged when it came to learning — she struggled with school growing up and often wondered if she was capable of higher education.
 Sandra’s discouragement in school also impacted her confidence in learning spiritually.
-Longing for a new way to learn, Sandra fervently prayed for a way to better study the scriptures and grow closer to her Heavenly Father.
+Longing for a new way to learn, Sandra fervently prayed for a better way to study the scriptures and grow closer to her Heavenly Father.

 From her prayers, Sandra received a prompting to join PathwayConnect.
 Soon into her first online course, the words “Disciple Leadership” read on the computer screen — illuminating Sandra’s eager face.
 This was exactly what she was looking for.
 PathwayConnect’s Life Skills course held the answer to Sandra’s prayers and gave her confidence in her decision to go back to school.
-Through applying what she was learning, Sandra saw how setting spiritual goals was the way to strengthen her testimony.
+By applying what she was learning, Sandra saw how setting spiritual goals was the way to strengthen her testimony.

 Spiritual Development Through Setting Goals

 PathwayConnect’s Life Skills class taught Sandra how to set goals and develop good habits.
 Having the desire to improve her scripture study, Sandra made some commitments.
-Every morning, Sandra woke up a half hour earlier than usual so that she could read and ponder the scriptures.
+Every morning, Sandra woke up a half hour earlier than usual so she could read and ponder the scriptures.
 This new habit taught Sandra how to improve her study of the scriptures and prepared her to teach others the gospel.

 “Seven months after setting my goal, I am still getting up early and now going to bed sooner so I can wake up to read,” Sandra said.
 “When I was called to teach in Relief Society, I felt like I had the confidence and skills to do it.”